The Grayson-Jockey Club Research Foundation, Inc. supports research relevant to equine health and performance.

 If your research interests are relevant to the equine, the online application is available at the link below.

-The deadline for receiving 2016 applications is Monday, October 3.
+Each year the deadline for grants is the first business day of October.
 Failure to observe any and all instructions may result in automatic disqualification.

 The signature pages (found on the last portion of the application before submitting) must be signed and sent to our office per online instructions by the deadline as well as the electronic transmission of the application.